And the Beat Goes On (Part 2)

 - Pricing authority for making pricing changes for possible price fixing

 - Involvement of leadership, “high-level personnel,” or “substantial authority personnel,” or others with authority to negotiate or set prices or approve significant contracts (This is particularly important to antitrust compliance because violations typically are due to the types of decisions that more senior individuals can make, such as agreements, contracts, and pricing decisions.)

 The Antitrust guidelines reinforce that cooperating organizations can benefit from the Antitrust Division’s Corporate Leniency Program:

-“Corporations and individuals who report their cartel activity and cooperate in the Division’s investigation of the cartel reported can avoid criminal conviction, fines, and prison sentences if they meet the requirements of the program.”
+“Corporations and individuals who report their cartel activity and cooperate in the Division’s investigation of the cartel reported can avoid a criminal conviction, fines, and prison sentences if they meet the program’s requirements.”

-All businesses should evaluate their risks specifically to antitrust violations.
-Certain industries, through their structure and history, are more susceptible to these problems, and their companies should be particularly vigilant regarding antitrust risks.
+All businesses should evaluate their risks, specifically antitrust violations.
+Through their structure and history, specific industries are more susceptible to these problems, and their companies should be particularly vigilant regarding antitrust risks.

-As shown through the DOJ’s April and July releases, the US Government continues to push for strong compliance management practices through updated guidance…
+As shown through the DOJ’s April and July releases, the US Government continues to push for solid compliance management practices through updated guidance…

 …and the beat goes on.